Applying Commercial Airline Maintenance Best Practices to Military Aircraft

 For Blond, who served eight years as an active-duty aircraft maintenance officer in the U.S. Marine Corps, the project provides an opportunity to make improvements in processes he saw first-hand.

-“It comes down to a lot of simple fundamentals that you can apply not only not only to aviation logistics and aircraft maintenance, but in many other areas,” he said.
+“It comes down to a lot of simple fundamentals that you can apply not only to aviation logistics and aircraft maintenance, but in many other areas,” he said.
 “The commercial and military organizations can provide a tremendous amount of benefit to each other.”

 Writer: John Toon